awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-aws-integrations.md

 }
 ```

-## Loading Streaming Data into Amazon ES from Amazon Kinesis<a name="es-aws-integrations-kinesis"></a>
+## Loading Streaming Data into Amazon ES from Amazon Kinesis Data Streams<a name="es-aws-integrations-kinesis"></a>

-You can load streaming data from Amazon Kinesis to Amazon ES\.
-New data that arrives in the Amazon Kinesis data stream triggers an event notification to Lambda, which then runs your custom code to perform the indexing\.
+You can load streaming data from Kinesis Data Streams to Amazon ES\.
+New data that arrives in the data stream triggers an event notification to Lambda, which then runs your custom code to perform the indexing\.
 This section includes some unsophisticated Python sample code\.
 For more robust code in Node\.js, see [amazon\-elasticsearch\-lambda\-samples](https://github.com/aws-samples/amazon-elasticsearch-lambda-samples) on GitHub\.

 ### Prerequisites<a name="es-aws-integrations-kinesis-lambda-prereq"></a>